Is self-motivated, self-directed, creative reliable and

 Compared with workers in all occupations, teacher assistants have a higher percentage of workers who belong to a union.

 Teacher assistants are more of a supplementary position, as opposed to teachers, who hold a primary position.
-Therefore, teacher assistants’ employment opportunities may be limited because school districts are more likely to eliminate teacher assistant positions rather than teacher positions when there is a budget shortfall, and more likely to hire teacher assistants when there is a budget surplus.
+Therefore, teacher assistants' employment opportunities may depend on school districts' budgets.
+Schools are more likely to eliminate teacher assistant positions rather than teacher positions when there is a budget shortfall, and more likely to hire teacher assistants when there is a budget surplus.

 In addition to job openings due to employment growth, numerous openings will arise as assistants leave the occupation and must be replaced.
 Because of the education requirements and low pay, many workers transfer to other occupations or leave the labor force to take care of family responsibilities, to return to school, or for other reasons.